Journal of Dharma

 The Journal of Dharma is a quarterly peer-reviewed academic journal covering discussion and debates on philosophies and religions.
 It was established in 1975 and is published by Dharmaram Vidya Kshetram.
-The editor-in-chief is Jose Nandhikkara (Dharmaram Vidya Kshetram).
-Besides regular articles, the journal also includes book reviews of recently released books in philosophy.
+The editor-in-chief is Dr. Mathew Attumkal (Dharmaram Vidya Kshetram).
+Besides regular articles, the journal also includes book reviews of recently released books in philosophy and religion.

 Abstracting and indexing

 The journal is abstracted and indexed in: